 Geological and Nuclear Sciences, Lower Hutt, New Zealand

 B.W.C. is probably the most active researcher among the crater lake pioneers.
 His long-term experience, innovating and revolutionary ideas on Ruapehu and White Island, among many other volcanoes, are always illuminating and scientific corner-stones for our community.
 He is our guide in the acid lake business.
-Bruce wintessed and monitored the 1995-1996, 2006 and 2007 Ruapehu eruptions, Tongariro’s 2011 eruption and the recent eruption dynamics of White Island, which he started studying together with “the” fluid pioneer Werner F. Giggenbach.
+Bruce witnessed and monitored the 1995-1996, 2006 and 2007 Ruapehu eruptions, Tongariro’s 2011 eruption and the recent eruption dynamics of White Island, which he started studying together with “the” fluid pioneer Werner F. Giggenbach.
 B.W.C. is co-author of the first Monograph on Volcanic Lakes (Springer, 2015).
-B.W.C., together with Agnes Mazot, will organize CVL10-New Zealand in 2019.
+B.W.C., together with Agnes Mazot, organized CVL10-New Zealand in 2019.

 CVL Steering Committee

 Istituto Nazionale di Geofisica e Vulcanologia, Sezione di Bologna, Italy